Castelo de Sesimbra

 As you can see from the tour itineraries, there is a lot to do in and around Sesimbra!
 Here are some favourites:

-✓ The wine-producing town Azeitão to visit the winery Quinta da Bacalhôa or José Maria da Fonseca
+• The wine-producing town of Azeitão is worth visiting for the winery Quinta da Bacalhôa or José Maria da Fonseca

 Is it worth visiting Sesimbra Castle?